OmkarGaikwad5/NoteVerse-Backend/README.md

 # 📘 NoteVerse Backend
-NoteVerse Frontend is a responsive and modern React-based web application designed for intuitive note-taking and organization.
+NoteVerse Backend is a responsive and modern React-based web application designed for intuitive note-taking and organization.
 It supports folders, rich text input, drag-and-drop functionality, and seamless user interactions—all tailored for an elegant user experience.

 ## 📌 Project Overview
-NoteVerse Frontend is a React-based single-page application designed for intuitive note-taking and folder-based organization.
+NoteVerse Backend is a React-based single-page application designed for intuitive note-taking and folder-based organization.
 It features dynamic note creation, editing, and deletion with real-time UI updates, dark/light mode support, and seamless integration with a backend API for a full-stack note management experience.

 ## 🚀 Features
 1) ✅ User-friendly note-taking interface